Virtual Machine 0 picoCTF 2023 Solution

 Description

 A COLLADA (.dae) 3D model file represents an enemy mechanical device.
 The red axle rotation is the input; the blue axle rotation is the output.
 A very large input number is given.
-Determine the gear ratio by opening the model in Blender, then divide the input by that ratio and convert the result to ASCII to get the flag.
+Determine the gear ratio by opening the model in Blender, then multiply the input by that ratio and convert the result to ASCII to get the flag.

 Download the challenge archive and extract the .dae file.